danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-24-introducing-storekitplus.md

 let purchased = products.purchased(in: context)
 ```

-Just make sure that your local product types use the same IDs as the real products.
-Also note that some operations require that you provide a real StoreKit `Product`.
+While communication with the StoreKit APIs requires real products, this lets you display a product collection and its purchase state while the app is offline.

 ## Conclusion

-As you can see, using the StoreKitPlus library is very easy and just adds a bunch of convenience utilities on top of StoreKit 2.
-I will add more functionality when I see the need, or when other developers request more functionality.
-Until then, the library will be kept intentionally tiny.
+StoreKitPlus is easy to use and adds a bunch of convenience utilities on top of StoreKit 2.
+I will add more functionality if I see the need, otherwise it will be kept intentionally tiny.

 If you want to git StoreKitPlus a try, you can test it [here]({{project.url}}).
-I'd love to hear your thoughts on this, so don't hesitate to comment, leave feedback etc.
+I'd love to hear your thoughts on it, so don't hesitate to comment, leave feedback etc.